dante-falls/AD_userCreation.PowerShell/README.md

  ### [userCreation - A PowerShell Script That Automates Bulk User Account Creation In Active Directory](https://medium.com/@dante.falls/managing-active-directory-user-accounts-with-powershell-2bd988f9d7df)

 <h2>Description</h2>
-userCreation.ps1 is a PowerShell script that goes through a list of names that you provide and creates a user account for each name in the list.
+userCreation.ps1 is a PowerShell script that goes through a list of names that you provide and creates a domain user account for each name in the list.
 The script is designed to be used in an Active Directory domain environment.
 Click on the medium article above to learn how to use the script.
 I will also demonstrate the script, below.
 <br />